Environmental, Social, And Corporate Governance

 Essentially, ESG reporting criteria are standards for a company’s operations that socially-conscious investors use to screen potential investments for risk and their impacts on the environment and community.

-Now the Securities and Exchange Commission (SEC) proposes a new rule that will require accelerated filers to include certain climate-related disclosures in their filings. that would require registrants to include certain climate-related disclosures in their registration statements and periodic reports, including information about climate-related risks that are reasonably likely to have a material impact on their business, results of operations, or financial condition, and certain climate-related financial statement metrics in a note to their audited financial statements.
+The SEC will require registrants to include certain climate-related disclosures in their registration statements and periodic reports, including information about climate-related risks that are reasonably likely to have a material impact on their business, results of operations, or financial condition, and certain climate-related financial statement metrics in a note to their audited financial statements.

 - Environmental criteria consider how a company performs as a steward of nature.